jjunnila/jjunnila/README.md

 - Java design patterns
 - Performance analysis
 - Requirements engineering
-- Some algorithms and data structures
+- Algorithms and data structures

 <!--
 **jjunnila/jjunnila** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.